WestJet: 2007–2009: Continued growth

 WestJet Boeing 737-700 landing at Princess Juliana International Airport, October 2007.
 WestJet introduced several international seasonal flights that year.

 In 2007, WestJet announced that it would begin flights from Deer Lake in Newfoundland, Saint John in New Brunswick and Kitchener-Waterloo in Ontario.
 In June 2007, WestJet added seven new international seasonal flights to Saint Lucia, Jamaica, the Dominican Republic, Mexico as well as a third Hawaiian destination, Kona.

 The same year, WestJet commissioned the construction of a new six-story head office building, next to their existing hangar facility at the Calgary International Airport.
 The building was constructed following the Leadership in Energy and Environmental Design (LEED) Green Building Rating System, featuring a rainwater retention system and geothermal heating.
 The first employees moved in during the first quarter of 2009, and the building officially opened the following May.
 The WestJet Campus building was certified as LEED Gold standard in October 2011.

 In May 2008, WestJet launched daily non-stop service to Quebec City.
 The next month, WestJet commenced seasonal service between Calgary and New York City via Newark Liberty International Airport.
 In May 2009, the airline launched new seasonal service to the cities of Yellowknife, Northwest Territories and Sydney, Nova Scotia; service to Yellowknife was later extended through the winter of 2009–10.

-During the 2000s (decade), WestJet made significant gains in domestic market share against Air Canada.
+In the first decade of the 2000s, WestJet made significant gains in domestic market share against Air Canada.
 In 2000, it held only 7% to Air Canada's 77%, though by the end of 2009 WestJet had risen to 38%, against Air Canada's 55%.

 In late April 2009, WestJet temporarily suspended service to several of its destinations in Mexico due to the outbreak of influenza A (H1N1) in the country.
 The suspension of service to Cabo San Lucas, Mazatlán and Puerto Vallarta lasted from early May until mid June, with seasonal service to Cancún being restored the following fall.

 In July 2009, WestJet announced 11 new international destinations for its winter schedule.
 These included expanded service to the United States, to Atlantic City, New Jersey, Lihue (Kauai), Hawaii and Miami, Florida.
 New Caribbean destinations included Providenciales, in the Turks and Caicos Islands; Sint Maarten, Netherlands Antilles; Freeport, The Bahamas; as well as the cities of Varadero, Holguín and Cayo Coco in Cuba.
 Ixtapa and Cozumel were also added to the list of destinations served in Mexico.

 In November 2009, WestJet announced service to the British island territory of Bermuda, which commenced in May 2010.
 WestJet also resumed seasonal service to Windsor, Ontario that same month.